computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 > ... are a perfect match, and their agenda appears to be to create a political movement where Soros and his political machine and Clinton are two of the only major players.
 This is the first time Soros and Clinton have been caught on tape directly colluding in promoting the same false narrative.
 One of the key revelations in the leaked audio was Clinton's admission to a Russian banker that she knew about the Uranium One deal before it was approved by Congress.
 Clinton was shown sharing the same talking points that were originally drafted by a Fusion GPS contractor hired by an anti-Trump Republican donor.
 The leaked audio is the clearest evidence yet that the Clinton campaign and the Hillary Foundation colluded with Fusion GPS to manufacture propaganda against President Trump.
 ```

 They were concerned enough that they labeled GPT-2 "too dangerous to release", and OpenAI initially refused to release their dataset, training code, or GPT-2 model weights.
-Eventually, GPT-2 was released.

-and it now has some really interesting applications including being used in [text adventure games](https://play.aidungeon.io).
+OpenAI decided to release in a delayed, phased fashion so that researchers could spend time working on automatic detection of generated text.

 ## How to Generate with GPT-2